KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

     CAResult   = tostring(CAP.result)
 ```

 The CAP object is of type dynamic.
-In order to aggregate the contained information later, we extract the relevant properties — name, ID, and result — and convert them into strings.
+In order to aggregate the contained information later, we extract the relevant properties (name, ID, and result) and convert them into strings.

 The PolicyId is especially important because it is unique.
 The policy name alone is not sufficient, since policies may have been deleted and recreated with the same name.
 The ID remains the reliable reference.